What is rosacea?

 What’s the best treatment?
 SkinGlow Clinic uses several techniques to treat this condition.

-- LED and calming facials A non-invasive light technology used for facial, hand and body rejuvenation including rosacea, fine lines, loss of elasticity, sun damage and acne.
+- LED and calming facials.
+They use a non-invasive light technology.
+They can target the desired areas as face, hand and body.
+It has a positive effect in rejuvenation and other conditions such as rosacea, fine lines, loss of elasticity, sun damage and acne.
 A multitude of light frequencies can be combined with other anti-inflammatory therapies and bespoke facials to help you achieve a glowing and calmed skin with no downtime.

 - Chemical peels If you want to treat inflamed, red, rosacea-prone skin, our personalised chemical peels will help you obtain a brighter, smoother complexion.